top of page

 • “What do you find yourself doing to cope when you're really low?”

 This is the contemplation stage of change.
-What it might sound like
+What it might sound like from them:

 • “I know I’m not great, but therapy isn’t for me.”